By Magno Logan

 Table 1.
 Top 10 most popular kubectl plug-ins available on Krew based on GitHub stars

 Although GitHub stars don’t measure usage, we can see that some of these plug-ins are popular based on the star rating on their repositories, which are in the thousands.
 Meanwhile, there are also less-known or brand-new plug-ins that have yet to gain popularity.
 Most of these plug-ins are created by both the community and individuals interested in Kubernetes and open source.
-Others are maintained by organizations, such as cert-manager, Flyte, and Kyverno.
+Others are maintained by organizations, such as cert, Flyte, and Kyvern.

 As previously mentioned, it is interesting that anyone can develop their kubectl plug-in and share it via Krew, as this raises an important question: What if someone creates a malicious plug-in that does what it is expected to do but collects sensitive data, such as the ~/.kube/config files, from whoever installs it?
 Since there are no guarantees or security checks for the submitted plug-ins, this would be a significant supply-chain risk.
 While we have decided not to test the approach for ethical purposes, here is the threat model that we have discussed and created for this scenario: